eeue56/neuro-lingo/README.md

 # Installing

-Clone the repo and run ts-node src/cli.ts
+Clone the repo and run ts-node src/cli.ts.

+Create an .env file with your OPENAI_API_KEY.
+You can also set OPENAI_GPT_MODEL to use an alternative model.
+The default is gpt-3.5-turbo.

 ## Using the CLI